SolCrys Logo

 Amazon's Alexa for Shopping rebrand confirmed AEO just split into two stacks

 On 2026-05-13 Amazon retired the Rufus brand and moved the engine into Alexa for Shopping, in the main Amazon search bar, against ChatGPT Shopping, Perplexity, and Google's commerce surfaces.
 Rufus drove $12B in incremental sales in 2025 with 300M users and +115% YoY monthly actives — the rebrand is a moat statement, not a fix for an underperformer.
-Three adjacent events make the AEO category split structural rather than analytical: Sponsored Prompts became paid CPC on 2026-03-25; a federal judge granted Amazon a preliminary injunction against Perplexity's Comet agent on 2026-03-10, ruling that user permission to an AI agent does not substitute for platform authorization; and COSMO, Amazon's semantic knowledge graph, narrows the answer set from ~50 to ~5 named products by reading structured backend attributes no external crawler can see.
+Three adjacent events make the AEO category split structural rather than analytical: Sponsored Prompts became paid CPC on 2026-03-25; a federal judge enjoined Perplexity's Comet agent from Amazon on 2026-03-09, paused on appeal pending Ninth Circuit merits decision, ruling that user permission to an AI agent does not substitute for platform authorization; and Amazon Rufus, now Alexa for Shopping, materially compresses product discovery — from dozens of products to a small curated set — by weighting structured backend attributes no external crawler can see.
 The frame the trade press has converged on — two optimization stacks (Amazon listing work vs open-web AEO) — is incomplete.
 There are two measurement stacks too.
 SolCrys and every honest AEO tool can give a direct read on the open-web stack (ChatGPT, Perplexity, Google AI Mode, Gemini) and a partial-and-deteriorating proxy on the closed-graph stack (Alexa for Shopping, Sparky, personalized ChatGPT Shopping).
 Any vendor pitching a single dashboard that covers Alexa is either redefining 'covers' or pretending Amazon will open an API they have never signaled.
 The asymmetric strategic pattern: Walmart's Sparky expanded outward (to ChatGPT in March 2026, to Gemini in parallel); Amazon went inward (back to its search bar, sued the agent operating on its surface, converted the answer slot into ad inventory).
 Brands cannot optimize for both the same way — that is the AEO story of the next 18 months.

 Questions this guide answers